 Although I encourage you to wait to Whole30 until later, if you’re breastfeeding and notice other issues besides fussiness (such as excessive spitting up, skin issues, persistent congestion, mucous and/or blood in baby’s stools) you may want to consider eliminating foods that can potentially irritate your baby.
 While cow’s milk products are the most likely culprits, some moms notice that soy, wheat, corn, eggs, and peanuts irritate their baby.
 If you’re able to consider eliminating some or all of those foods, it’s worth a shot.
 If you can only tackle one category of food to eliminate, make it dairy, as cow’s milk products are the only foods conclusively linked by research to fussiness/gassiness in babies.

 Next week we will explore two more scenarios in which you may want to avoid Whole30’ing during postpartum.
-In the meantime, if you’re curious to learn more information about Steph’s philosophy on diet during pregnancy or a variety of other topics, consider joining our Healthy Mama, Happy Baby program.
+In the meantime, if you’re curious to learn more information about Steph’s philosophy on diet during pregnancy or a variety of other topics, consider joining our Whole Mamas Pregnancy Program.